-To identify a project as Ionic, Nevercode looks for a "signature" comprised of 2 components.
-Note that for Ionic 2 both these steps are generated automatically, when you start a new project with
+To identify an app as Ionic, Nevercode looks for a "signature" comprised of 2 components.
+Note that for Ionic 2 both these steps are generated automatically when you add a new app with

 ionic start command.
-If projects are created with older Ionic versions, you'd need to provide one extra step.
+If apps are created with older Ionic versions, you'd need to provide one extra step.

-Cordova namespace must be correctly specified in the config.xml file in the root folder of your project.
+config.xmlfile in the root folder of your project.
 Here's what this looks like: